wing5wong/artisan-whs-static/source/_announcements/2023-03-05_student-achievement-conferences.md

 **Buses** will run at their normal times and the Homework Centre will be open in the Library until 4.30pm as usual.

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-**BOOKINGS CLOSE at 5.00pm on Monday 3 April**, the evening before the interviews.

 Students of Mrs Su’a (Science), please choose Mrs Buxton as she is taking her classes.